pact-foundation/pact-go/README.md

 ProviderStatesSetupURL: 	POST URL to set the provider state (see types.ProviderState)
 ```

-Example routes using the standard Go http package might look like this, note
+An example route using the standard Go http package might look like this:
-the `/states` endpoint returns a list of available states for each known consumer:

 ```go
 // Handle a request from the verifier to configure a provider state (ProviderStatesSetupURL)